Security Boundary Configuration: The Ingress-to-Validation Gate

-Explicit Data Contracts and Schema Enforcement Link to this section
+Data Contract & Schema Enforcement Link to this section

-Crossing the security boundary requires a rigid, versioned data contract.
-We enforce strict typing and structural validation at the ingress layer using Pydantic v2, rejecting implicit coercion entirely.
-The contract aligns directly with the canonical definitions in the Event Taxonomy Schema Design, which standardizes attendee identifiers, session assignments, and tier classifications.
-Any deviation from the contract triggers an immediate rejection with a structured error payload, preventing schema drift from propagating into the badge generation queue.
+Crossing the boundary requires a rigid, versioned data contract.
+Strict typing and structural validation are enforced at the ingress layer using Pydantic v2 with implicit coercion disabled entirely.
+The contract aligns directly with the canonical definitions in the event taxonomy schema design, which standardizes attendee identifiers, session assignments, and tier classifications.
+Any deviation triggers an immediate rejection with a structured error payload, preventing schema drift from propagating into the badge generation queue.

-Validation occurs synchronously at the edge with a hard timeout threshold (500ms default) to prevent slow-parsing attacks and resource exhaustion.
-When validation fails, the system returns a deterministic 422 Unprocessable Entity response containing a machine-readable error envelope.
-This envelope includes the exact field path, the validation rule violated, and a trace ID for downstream correlation.
+Validation runs synchronously at the edge with a hard timeout threshold (500ms default) to prevent slow-parsing attacks and resource exhaustion from adversarial regex backtracking.
+When validation fails, the gate returns a deterministic 422 Unprocessable Entity carrying a machine-readable error envelope: the exact field path, the rule violated, and a trace ID for downstream correlation.

 from datetime import datetime